 Several fossilized “human” tracks have been reported through the years.
-To the left is the “feminine print in dinosaur track” that was found in the Paluxy River area of Glen Rose, Texas.
-To the right is the Delk Print, which shows a human footprint intruded by a tridactyl dinosaur print (click for higher resolution).
+To the right is the “feminine print in dinosaur track” that was found in the Paluxy River area of Glen Rose, Texas.
+Below to the left is the Delk Print, which shows a human footprint intruded by a tridactyl dinosaur print (click for higher resolution).
+The Delk Track has been authenticated by spiral CT scan, which can verify that there is greater compression density below the tracks then elsewhere in the rock.
 Along with the footprints of the Taylor Trail and the Burdick track, these “man-tracks alongside dinosaur-tracks” have been the source of considerable controversy.
-Originally the Paluxy tracks were considered by creationists to be powerful evidence that men and dinosaurs coexisted.
-In the 1980s John Morris wrote the popular book Tracking Those Incredible Dinosaurs (and the People Who Knew Them) and the film “Footprints in Stone” was produced by Stan Taylor.
-Over time, the original prints became quite eroded and evolutionists argued that they were merely elongated dinosaur footprints that had experienced infilling.
-The lack of clarity prompted leading creationists to cease using the Paluxy footprints as evidence.
-But the tracks shown above came to light more recently and provide much clearer evidence.

 In 1987, not far from the Zapata track site, paleontologist Jerry MacDonald discovered a variety of beautifully preserved fossil footprints in Permian strata.
 The Robledo Mountain site contains thousands of footprints and invertebrate trails that represent dozens of different kinds of animals.
 Because of the quality of preservation and sheer multitude of different kinds of footprints, this tracksite has been called the most important Early Permian sites ever discovered.
 Some that have visited the site remark that it contains what appears to be a barefoot human print.
 “The fossil tracks that MacDonald has collected include a number of what paleontologists like to call ‘problematica.’
 On one trackway, for example, a three-toed creature apparently took a few steps, then disappeared–as though it took off and flew.
 ‘We don’t know of any three-toed animals in the Permian,’ MacDonald pointed out.
 ‘And there aren’t supposed to be any birds.’
 He’s got several tracks where creatures appear to be walking on their hind legs, others that look almost simian.
 On one pair of siltstone tablets, I notice some unusually large, deep and scary-looking footprints, each with five arched toe marks, like nails.
 I comment that they look just like bear tracks.
 ‘Yeah,’ MacDonald says reluctantly, ‘they sure do.’
 Mammals evolved long after the Permian period, scientists agree, yet these tracks are clearly Permian.” (“Petrified Footprints: A Puzzling Parade of Permian Beasts,” The Smithsonian, Vol. 23, July 1992, p.70.)